-The only plausible explanation that I have is that I’ve created a solid habit for this.
+The only plausible explanation is that I’ve created a solid habit for this.

 Get ready for my future lists!
-(I’m actually keeping a running list for potentials now).
+(I’m keeping a running list for potentials now).

-Checking Facebook only once per day and flossing every day are 2 new habits that I potentially hope to develop, along with memorizing a poem that I’ve always wanted to memorize – more on that later.
+Checking Facebook only once per day and flossing every day are two new habits that I potentially hope to develop, along with memorizing a poem that I’ve always wanted to learn – more on that later.

 So grab your notecard.

 Write ‘6 Goals in 6 Weeks’ at the top and include the dates.

 Write down 6 items you’d like to do; projects, goals, whatever.

 Are you going to get them all done?

 It’s the same exponential effect I had from taking away only 2 items from an entire 2 day seminar.

 Even if you accomplished 2 out of 6 or can develop a long-term habit, it’s done.